Example showing all possible functionality

 If you are interfacing with a Nimbelink Skywire board via the Skywire development board, you also need to handle the fact that the development board reverses the levels of the status, wake, and reset pins.
 Code to invert the pin levels is in the Skywire Pin Inversions part of the setup function below.

 The default baud rate of the SVZM20 is much too fast for almost all Arduino boards.
-Before attampting to connect a SVZM20 to an Arduino you should connect it to your computer and use AT commands to decrease the baud rate.
+Before attempting to connect a SVZM20 to an Arduino you should connect it to your computer and use AT commands to decrease the baud rate.
 The proper command to decrease the baud rate to 9600 (8N1) is: AT+IPR=9600

 .